English

 Tip

 Click m5stack_chain to view the complete example configuration.
-The first build may take a while, depending on the performance of the Home Assistant host and network quality.
+The first build may take some time, depending on the performance of the Home Assistant host and network quality.

-After successfully burning the program, power must be cycled to perform a hardware reset.
+1. After firmware flashing is complete, the device needs to be re-powered to perform a hardware reset.

 On This Page